Jason Walker PsyD, PhD

 Jason Walker has studied the psychology of human behavior for the majority of his career.
 Hailing from British Columbia, Canada, Dr. Walker is a well-respected consultant working with organizations on complex human resource issues and in First Nation communities tackling issues related to health, social services, education, and administration.
 Jason Walker’s research and educational journey have taken him all over the world, and he has been internationally recognized as an expert in the field of workplace bullying and sexual harassment.

-Dr. Walker is the managing director of Indigenous Social Development & Innovation (ISDI), specializing in leading and consulting with First Nation communities on issues related to health, social development, education, and administration.
+Dr. Walker is the Director of Clinical Services and programs for the Inter Tribal Health Authority.
+Previously he was the managing director of Indigenous Social Development & Innovation (ISDI), specializing in leading and consulting with First Nation communities on issues related to health, social development, education, and administration.
 He is also a senior associate with BDO Canada LLP, an international financial and advisory firm where he provides support in their Aboriginal Business stream.